Sign of the horns: Heavy metal culture

 I doubt very much if I would be the first one who ever did that.
 That's like saying I invented the wheel, I'm sure someone did that at some other point.
 I think you'd have to say that I made it fashionable.
 I used it so much and all the time and it had become my trademark until the Britney Spears audience decided to do it as well.
 So it kind of lost its meaning with that.
 But it was ...
 I was in Sabbath at the time.
 It was a symbol that I thought was reflective of what that band was supposed to be all about.
 It's not the devil's sign like we're here with the devil.
 It's an Italian thing I got from my Grandmother called the "Malocchio".
 It's to ward off the Evil Eye or to give the Evil Eye, depending on which way you do it.
 It's just a symbol but it had magical incantations and attitudes to it and I felt it worked very well with Sabbath.
 So I became very noted for it and then everybody else started to pick up on it and away it went.
 But I would never say I take credit for being the first to do it.
 I say because I did it so much that it became the symbol of rock and roll of some kind.

-Gene Simmons of the rock group KISS attempted to claim the "devil horns" hand gesture for his own.
-According to CBS News, Simmons filed an application on June 16, 2017, with the United States Patent and Trademark Office for a trademark on the hand gesture he regularly shows during concerts and public appearances—thumb, index, and pinky fingers extended, with the middle and ring fingers folded down (like the ILY sign meaning "I love you" in the American Sign Language).
+Gene Simmons of the rock group Kiss attempted to claim the "devil horns" hand gesture for his own.
+Simmons filed an application in June 2017 with the United States Patent and Trademark Office for a trademark on the hand gesture he regularly shows during concerts and public appearances—thumb, index, and pinky fingers extended, with the middle and ring fingers folded down (like the ILY sign meaning "I love you" in the American Sign Language).
 According to Simmons, this hand gesture was first commercially used—by him—on November 14, 1974.
 He claimed the hand gesture should be trademarked for "entertainment, namely live performances by a musical artist [and] personal appearances by a musical artist."
-Simmons abandoned this application on June 21, 2017.
+Simmons abandoned the application two weeks later.